jakewdr/middlefm/readme.md

 Next up is authentication, run the getSessionKey.py file and follow the steps making sure to paste the information after ?token= only

-In the command line you should get an xml file, all you need to do is copy the sk tag and paste it into the relevant field of the json file
+In the command line you should get the session key, which you can copy and paste into the relevant field of the json file

 ## Spotify token